Awadesh365/awadesh365/README.md

   - Seeking the **right guidance**.
   - Following a **structured path** for efficient progress.
 - **Every problem has a solution**.

-### What Awaits You
+## What Awaits You

 🛠️ **Projects**: Explore my treasure trove of web creations in my repositories.
 Each project is a unique masterpiece, meticulously designed and coded to deliver extraordinary user experiences.

 📚 **Learn and Grow**: In the spirit of perpetual learning, my repositories are a wellspring of knowledge.
 Dive into code snippets, tutorials, and insights, and let's embark on a voyage through the ever-evolving landscape of web development.

 🧰 **My Arsenal**: Equipped with a versatile toolkit, I wield languages like JavaScript, HTML, and CSS with finesse.
 The crown jewel is React.js, among other front-end wizardries.
-My quest for mastery knows no bounds as I embrace cutting-edge technologies.
+My quest for mastery knows no bounds as I embrace cutting-edge technologies like **Next.js, Tailwind CSS, and TypeScript**.

+🛢️ **Data Sorcery**: My magical database wand is powered by **MySQL** and I conjure database spells with the help of **Prisma** to shape the mystical data realms.

+🔗 **Versioning Spells**: I weave my code history using the ancient art of **GIT**, ensuring a harmonious journey through the enchanted realms of collaborative development.

+🐧 **Platform Mastery**: Rooted in the world of wizards, I command the forces of **LINUX** to shape and mold the very environment in which my spells come to life.

 🌟 **Code Quality**: I'm a staunch advocate for code quality.
 Every line of code I write reflects my commitment to maintainability, readability, and overall code excellence.
 Clean, efficient code is the hallmark of a true web magician.

-### The Web Sorcery
+## The Web Sorcery

 As a digital sorcerer, I specialize in: